wmantly/services-talk/README.md

 > * It handles a business process such as calculating an insurance quote or distributing email; handles a technical task such as accessing a database; or provides business data and the technical details to construct a graphical interface.
 > * It can access another service.
 With the appropriate runtime technology, it can access a traditional program and respond to different kinds of requesters, such as web applications.
 > * It is relatively independent of other software.
 Changes to a requester require few or no changes to the service.
 Changes to the internal logic of a service require few or no changes to the requester.
 The relative independence of the service and other software is called loose coupling*
 > -- IBM[7]

+> * All teams will henceforth expose their data and functionality through service interfaces.
+> * Teams must communicate with each other through these interfaces.
+> * There will be no other form of inter-process communication allowed: no direct linking, no direct reads of another team’s data store, no shared-memory model, no back-doors whatsoever.
+The only communication allowed is via service interface calls over the network.
+> * It doesn’t matter what technology they use.
+> * All service interfaces, without exception, must be designed from the ground up to be externalizable.
+That is to say, the team must plan and design to be able to expose the interface to developers in the outside world.
+No exceptions.
+> -- Jeff Bezos issued mandate, sometime back around 2002[11]

 ## Networking